 The second phase of development, the $9 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
-The project was sanctioned in 2011 and in 2016 the construction and installation of two new bridge-linked platforms.
+The project was sanctioned in 2011 and in 2016 the construction and installation of two new bridge-linked platforms was completed.
 Hook-up and commissioning is now under way with first oil expected in 2018.

 Clair is operated by BP Exploration Operating Company Limited; Chevron North Sea Limited holds a 19.4 percent non-operated working interest in the field.